tonis-io-legacy/tonis/README.md

 # Tonis

-Tonis is a PSR-7 minimal and flexible web application framework built for simplicity and performance.
+Tonis is a PSR-7 compatible minimalist web application framework built for simplicity and performance.

 Documentation
 -------------